 A charged-off loan, unlike forgiven debt, is still considered an obligation you must pay.

 When the first-mortgage lender foreclosed on your home, the second mortgage was also foreclosed, and that lender lost its security interest in the real estate.
 But while the second-mortgage lien was eliminated, the debt associated with the second mortgage wasn't.

-Then, after you stopped making payments on your second mortgage, your second mortgage lender eventually determined that the debt was uncollectible and decided to charge it off.
-(This usually occurs between 180 and 240 days from the date of your last payment.
+Instead, the loan became unsecured debt.
+Then, after you stopped making payments on your second mortgage, your second-mortgage lender eventually determined that the debt was uncollectible and decided to charge it off.
+A charge off usually happens between 180 and 240 days from the date of your last payment.

 A charge off means that the lender is writing the debt off their books, but it doesn't mean the lender forfeits the right to collect it.
 Even though the lender did a charge off, the debt remains legally valid.

 After the charge off, the creditor will typically send or sell the account to a collection agency.
 That agency will probably make repeated calls and send letters to you in an attempt to collect the debt.